oVirt/ovirt-site/source/feature/networklabels.html.md

 2. A VM network and vlan networks

-### Benefit to oVirt

-The main advantages of the feature is to ease and simplify the maintenance of a data-center with multiple hosts.
-The amount of request actions by the administrator are significantly reduced and in a relative simple manner the host network configuration is kept in-sync with the logical network definition.

 #### User Experience

 *   In Network main tab ---> the 'Hosts sub-tab' will contain a 'labels' column.